 You will be prompted to login:

-- Designate the template’s library as the central location for organization assets across your tenant, by running this PowerShell command, with this syntax:
+- Designate the template’s library as an organization assets library, by running this PowerShell command, with this syntax:

-Add-SPOOrgAssetsLibrary -LibraryURL [the URL for the template's library] -OrgAssetType OfficeTemplateLibrary
+Add-PnPOrgAssetsLibrary -LibraryURL [the URL for the template's library] -OrgAssetType OfficeTemplateLibrary-CdnType Private

 So, for this URL: